issueapp/spring/issues/spring/data/story-one.md

     <p>To make the walnut dukkah crusted cream cheese: </p>
     <ul>
       <li>Toast the walnut, cumin seeds and sesame seeds until slightly aromatic and transfer to a plate to cool.
 Process the walnut-seeds mixture in a small processor until resembles coarse breadcrumbs.</li>
-      <li>Remove the Philadelphia cream cheese from its container (as a whole).
+      <li>Remove the PHILADELPHIA cream cheese from its container (as a whole).
 Line the container with cling wrap and press the walnut dukkah on the base and the side of the container.
 Carefully transfer the cream cheese back to the container and press gently to fit the cream cheese in the container snugly.
 Refrigerate the cream cheese until you are ready to serve.
       </li>
     </ul>
     <img data-media-id="images:3">
     <img data-media-id="images:4">
     <img data-media-id="images:5">
     <img data-media-id="images:6">
+    <p><em>Emily Tan is the special editor of the Spread magazine with thanks to PHILADELPHIA Australia for supporting her contents and sending her samples of PHILADELPHIA CREAM CHEESE products</em></p>
   </div>
   <footer>
     <a href="#bagel_chips_recipe" class="button outline small close action">Continue</a>